 Lucky for us, eating cocoa also offers many of these benefits, even for the skin.

 Benefits of eating cocoa

 The cocoa plant has high levels of anti-inflammatory and antioxidant phytochemicals.
 Phytonutrients have been studied for their anti-cancer properties.
-Research found cocoa to have more phytochemicals (basically the plant’s active ingredient) than both tea and red wine.

 An overview of many studies found that the phytochemicals in cocoa might also increase blood flow in the skin and protect against sun damage.
 Both of these benefits can help maintain healthy skin as well as decrease visible signs of aging skin.